pourmalek/CovidVisualizedGlobal/README.md

   <br/><br/>

-# :eyes: SEE: See the predictions of the global COVID-19 pandemic trajectory, in: [Global COVID-19 epidemic models situation report No 18 – 2021-12-03](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/situation%20reports/18%20Global%20COVID-19%20epidemic%20models%20situation%20report%20No%2018%20–%202021-12-03.pdf)
+# :eyes: SEE: See the predictions of the global and REGIONAL COVID-19 pandemic trajectory, in: [Global COVID-19 epidemic models situation report No 18 – 2021-12-03](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/situation%20reports/19%20Global%20COVID-19%20epidemic%20models%20situation%20report%20No%2019%20–%202021-12-10.pdf)

 ****